-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-It is very important that your doctor check the progress of you or your child at regular visits to make sure that this medicine is working properly.
+It is very important that your doctor check your or your child's progress at regular visits to make sure that this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

-Do not change your dose or stop taking this medicine, even for a short time, without talking to your doctor.
+Do not change your dose or stop using this medicine, even for a short time, without talking to your doctor.